WCTE/TriggerConfig/README.md

 The spill signals are assigned to the input channels that correspond to the beam spill warning and beam spill end signals.
 These are required for the module to take special actions (resetting counters and vetoing triggers outside of spills).

+To disable the special spill treatment, set the Enabled field to False.

 ### Viewing and adjusting the deadtime
 ```